 Know how much money you should pay for shared or WordPress managed hosting for one, two or even three years.
 It helps you in shaping an accurate business strategy – you pay upfront and rest assured.

 With cloud hosting, you pay only for the resources consumed.
+For e.g. Let’s say if you’re an accountant using quickbooks pro desktop hosting then you need to pay the hosting fees depending upon the number of users you have which is a feasible thing.
 It’s great because you don’t pay for something you don’t use, but you can’t predict the cost of hosting, and that’s not very helpful, especially for new businesses.
 On top of that, the price of cloud hosting is higher than the price of shared hosting and similar to managed WordPress hosting.

 Secure, but not unhackable